enasequence/enaBrowserTools/README.md

 ## Installing and running the scripts

-Download the latest release and extract it to the preferred location on our computer.
+Download the [latest release](https://github.com/enasequence/enaBrowserTools/releases/tag/v1.2) and extract it to the preferred location on your computer.
 You will now have the enaBrowserTools folder, containing both the python 2 and 3 option scripts.
 If you are using a Unix/Linux or Mac computer, we suggest you add the following aliases to your .bashrc or .bash_profile file.
 Where INSTALLATION_DIR is the location where you have saved the enaBrowserTools to and PYTHON_CHOICE will depend on whether you are using the Python 2 or Python 3 scripts.

 ```
 alias enaDataGet=INSTALLATION_DIR/enaBrowserTools/PYTHON_CHOICE/enaDataGet